Waterbed: Heinlein descriptions

 Science fiction writer Robert A. Heinlein described therapeutic waterbeds in his novels Beyond This Horizon (1942), Double Star (1956), and Stranger in a Strange Land (1961).
-In 1980 Heinlein recalled in Expanded Universe:
+In 1980, Heinlein recalled in Expanded Universe:

 I designed the waterbed during years as a bed patient in the middle thirties; a pump to control water level, side supports to permit one to float rather than simply lying on a not very soft water filled mattress.
 Thermostatic control of temperature, safety interfaces to avoid all possibility of electric shock, waterproof box to make a leak no more important than a leaky hot water bottle rather than a domestic disaster, calculation of floor loads (important!), internal rubber mattress and lighting, reading, and eating arrangements—an attempt to design the perfect hospital bed by one who had spent too damn much time in hospital beds.

 Heinlein made no attempt to build his invention, but its first builder, Charles Hall, was denied a patent claim based on Heinlein's "prior works".

 Apparently, the initial patent application by Charles Hall for the waterbed was denied as being too broad, as the device itself had been described by Heinlein in several of his novels that had been published more than 25 years prior to Hall trying to make one.
 Hall was later granted a patent when he modified and specified his design.

-The Hall waterbed
+The Charles Hall waterbed

 The modern waterbed was created by Charles Prior Hall in 1968, while he was a design student at San Francisco State University in California.
 Hall originally wanted to make an innovative chair.
 His first prototype was a vinyl bag chair with 300 pounds (136 kg) of cornstarch.
 Ultimately, he abandoned working on a chair, and settled on perfecting a bed.

 Hall was granted a patent (#3,585,356) on his waterbed in 1971, which he originally called "liquid support for human bodies."
 The same year, he founded Innerspace Environments, a manufacturing and sales company which became the leading retailer of waterbeds in the United States, with 30 owned-and-operated stores.
 The patent came to trial in 1991 in Intex v.
 Hall /wbx.
 The patent was upheld in court, and Hall received a $4.8 million judgment for infringement.
 Hall /wbx received additional royalties from licensing.
 Some later lawsuits were dismissed because of laches.

 In 1987, sales peaked at 22% of the domestic mattress industry.
 Although the waterbed was initially advertised as offering "undisturbed sleep", Hall admitted that customers "bought it for the sensual or the sexual part of it", and the sexually associated advertising was highly effective in the 1970s and early 1980s.
 Henry Petroski of Duke University said of the waterbed: "Not only was it the cool new gadget, but it emerged during a time when the culture embraced anything different, especially a product that embodied sexual liberation".